Bradley S. Jewitt: Education and career

 In 2009, Jewitt deployed to Iraq as part of Operation Iraqi Freedom and "was a team chief of a military unit that helped coordinate the sale of U.S. arms and training to Iraqi Federal Police".
 He "conducted over 150 missions through the Red Zone".

+From 2016 to 2018, Jewitt served on the Maryland Military Monuments Commission.
+From 2016 to 2020, he was on the Maryland Military Installations Council.

+In 2019, Jewitt was selected as a Fellow Whitehouse Leadership Development Fellow in cohort 4.

+In 2018, Jewitt was selected as a national board member for the Military Officers Association of America from 2018 to 2024.
+From 2017 to 2020, he served on the Maryland Veteran Commission.
+From 2017 to 2020, he was Chair of the Prince George's Commission for Veterans.

-Currently, Jewitt is the Deputy Chief Administrative Officer (SES level) in the Office of the Assistant Secretary for Administration at the Department of Housing and Urban Development.
+In November 2022, Jewitt was the Deputy Chief Administrative Officer (SES level) in the Office of the Assistant Secretary for Administration at the Department of Housing and Urban Development.
+He retired from HUD in December 2025.
 In the past, he was the Associate Director and Chief of the Facilities Management Division, Management Operations Directorate for the NASA Goddard Space Flight Center.
 Jewitt is a Joint Qualified Officer and a graduate of the full-length, resident Air War College where he received a Master's of Strategic Studies degree.
 He also has a Bachelor of Arts degree in Political Science from York College of Pennsylvania and a Master's of Science in Management from Troy University.